taneshadeshaw/notes/README.md

 # 2023-11-30
 - "Today's programming wisdom is to focus on writing clean, readable, and maintainable code.
 It's not just about making it work, but also about ensuring that others can easily understand and modify it in the future.
 Invest time in planning, documenting, and testing your code to save yourself and your team headaches down the road.
 Remember, code is read more often than it's written, so make it a joy to read!"

+# 2023-12-01
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and to keep your mind fresh.
+Additionally, always keep learning and growing in the field of programming.
+Attend workshops, read blogs, or join online communities to stay up-to-date with the latest technologies and trends.